 Confucius said: “I instruct only the passionate.
 I enlighten only the fervent.
 If a student cannot return with the other three corners of the square after I have shown them the first one, I will not repeat the lesson.”

 When Confucius dined with someone in mourning, he never ate his fill.
 On a day when he had been weeping, Confucius never sang.

 Confucius said to Yan Hui: “To take office when needed and to stay out of sight when dismissed: only you and I can do this.”
 Zilu said: “If you had command of the Three Armies, who would you appoint to help you?”
 Confucius said: “I wouldn’t choose someone who wrestles tigers barehanded or swims across rivers without fearing death.
 But I would choose someone who approaches difficulties with due caution and achieves victories through careful planning.”

 Confucius said: “If wealth was worth pursuing, I’d go after it even if it meant working as a lowly official.
-But if not, I’d rather follow my own interests.”
+But since it isn’t, I prefer to pursue what I love.”

 Confucius was cautious about these matters: fasting; war; disease.

 When Confucius was in Qi, he heard Shao music.
 For three months, he didn’t know the taste of meat.
 He said: “I never imagined that music could reach such heights as this.”